+Performance Agreement

-Performance Agreement Signed performance agreements are required from all dancers before rehearsals commence for all departmentally sponsored work.
+Signed performance agreements are required from all dancers before rehearsals commence for all departmentally sponsored work.
 This includes DancePlus, guest artist concerts, the BFA senior concert, the Student Dance Concert, and the following courses: Repertory, Performance Skills, Dance Composition, and all BFA Choreography courses.
 Sample performance agreements are available for choreographers in the dance office, as well as in the Student Handbook.
 Students taking Repertory, Performance Skills, Dance Composition, and BFA Choreography courses will receive performance agreements to use from their teacher.
 Members of University DanceWorks are expected to sign a performance agreement provided by the faculty company director at the beginning of the year.
 Your choreographer is your first point of contact if you have an emergency that prevents you from meeting your obligations as a dancer.
 The choreographer and production advisor may remove a dancer from a piece and student may be put on artistic probation for not meeting performance obligations.

-Expectations For Students In Rehearsals 1.
-Dancers must be warmed up and ready to work at the start of rehearsal.

-2. Rehearsals are stop-and-go procedures.
+Expectations For Students In Rehearsals

+- 1. Dancers must be warmed up and ready to work at the start of rehearsal. - 2.
+Rehearsals are stop-and-go procedures.
 There may be times of having to wait to work.
 Students are responsible for keeping themselves warm and ready to work at any time.
-Staying focused on the work, continuing to stretch and move, and wearing warm clothes will help students in the important task of having to be ready.

-3. Except during breaks, conversations on subjects other than the work are discouraged.
-The choreographer needs to work in a serious atmosphere in which all can function without distraction.

-4. Dancers are expected to work on their roles outside of rehearsals.
+Staying focused on the work, continuing to stretch and move, and wearing warm clothes will help students in the important task of having to be ready. - 3.
+Except during breaks, conversations on subjects other than the work are discouraged.
+The choreographer needs to work in a serious atmosphere in which all can function without distraction. - 4.
+Dancers are expected to work on their roles outside of rehearsals.
 This does not always have to mean fullout dancing.
-It may mean work on the dramatic characteristics of one's role, as well as simply thinking through their part.
+It may mean work on the dramatic characteristics of one's role, as well as simply thinking through their part. - 5.
+No rehearsals are allowed during concert runs, unless choreographers and dancers are not involved in the productions.